EAVi/Ninja/README.txt

     Spacebar - jump
     M - sword attack

+    To compile on Linux:
+    -Get the sdl2 development libraries.
+    -Get the sdl2-image development libraries.
+    -Use the makefile.

+    To compile on Windows:
+    -I use Visual Studio 2015 with Git extension, I compile using the SDL2 and SDL2-image x86 libraries.
+    You can compile however you want though.
+    -Figure it out yourself lol.

+    Misc:
     If you look at the files, you'll probably notice a directory "data" with a file "debug.txt" the file contains a bunch of 8-bit numbers.
 This file is actually the map file that is loaded in order to construct the map.
     In essence, it's just an array 8-bit numbers used to read in arguments of background objects and block tile objects.